One-Way Topological Automata and the Tantalizing Effects of Their Topological Features: Computational Strengths of Properties on Topological Spaces

 Since $L$ is recognized by a certain 1dta with the discrete topology, as shown in Proposition \ref{all-languages}, the proposition follows immediately. \end{proof}

 The next theorem signifies a clear difference in computational strength between the trivial topology and any topology that violates the Kolmogorov separation axiom.

-\begin{theorem} There is a topology, which is computationally stronger than the trivial topology but does not satisfy the Kolmogorov separation axiom. \end{theorem}
+\begin{ytheorem} There is a topology, which is computationally stronger than the trivial topology but does not satisfy the Kolmogorov separation axiom. \end{ytheorem}

 \begin{proof} Let us consider the language $ZERO=\{0^n\mid n\in\nat\}$ over the binary alphabet $\Sigma=\{0,1\}$.
-By Proposition \ref{trivial-topology}, $ZERO$ cannot be recognized by any $(\VV,\BB,\OO)$-1dta's having the binary alphabet for any automata base $(\VV,\BB,\OO)$ whose topological spaces $V$ in $\VV$ have the trivial topology.
-From this, we set our goal to construct an automata base $(\VV,\BB,\OO)$ and its slim $(\VV,\BB,\OO)$-1dta $M$ satisfying that (i) $\VV$ consists of finite topological spaces violating the Kolmogorov separation axiom and (ii) $M$ recognizes $ZERO$.
-These conditions make us conclude that the topology on $\VV$ is computationally stronger than the trivial topology.
+By Proposition \ref{trivial-topology}, for any automata base $(\VV,\BB,\OO)$ whose topological spaces $V$ in $\VV$ have the trivial topology, $ZERO$ is recognized by no $(\VV,\BB,\OO)$-1dta working over the binary alphabet.
+From this, we set our goal to construct an automata base $(\VV,\BB,\OO)$ and its slim $(\VV,\BB,\OO)$-1dta $M$ satisfying that (i) $\VV$ consists of finite topological spaces $(V,T_V)$ violating the Kolmogorov separation axiom and (ii) $M$ recognizes $ZERO$.
+These conditions make us conclude that the topology on $V$ is computationally stronger than the trivial topology.

-Firstly, let us define the desired slim $(\VV,\BB,\OO)$-1dta $M =(\Sigma,V, \{B_{\sigma}\}_{\sigma\in\check{\Sigma}}, v_0,E_{acc},E_{rej})$ as follows.
+Firstly, let us define the desired slim 1dta $M =(\Sigma,V, \{B_{\sigma}\}_{\sigma\in \Sigma}, v_0,E_{acc},E_{rej})$ as follows.
 Let $V=\{0,1,2\}$ and $T_V=\{\setempty,V,\{0\},\{1,2\}\}$.
 Clearly, $(V,T_V)$ violates the Kolmogorov separation axiom.
-We then define $B_{\cent}=B_{\dollar}=I$, $B_0=I$, and $B_1(n)=\min\{n+1,2\}$ for any element $n\in V$.
+We then define $B_0=I$ and $B_1(n)=\min\{n+1,2\}$ for any element $n\in V$.
 Note that, for each symbol $\sigma\in\check{\Sigma}$, $B_{\sigma}$ is continuous.
 Moreover, we set $v_0=0$, $E_{acc}=\{0\}$, and $E_{rej}=\{1,2\}$.
 It is not difficult to show that $M$ accepts all strings of the form $0^n$ for any $n\in\nat$ and rejects all the strings containing the symbol $1$.
 Therefore, $M$ recognizes $ZERO$.